auriq/essentia_docs/source/tutorial/query.rst

 This is much simpler than loading data into a database or other system and obtaining the result.
-The price for this convenience is that the query command does not support many SQL keywords beyond.
+The price for this convenience is that the query command does not support many SQL keywords.
+A future update will expand the functionality of this interface.